 TransPod’s proposal comes at a time when hyperloop style transportation projects are starting to proliferate around the word, with billionaires such as Elon Musk and Richard Branson promoting their own projects.

 While some players in the new field have been cagey about details of the technical aspects of their plans, TransPod hopes to set itself apart by releasing a detailed description of the technology behind the proposal.

 Founded in 2016, the company plans to follow that up with release of a project feasibility study, followed by a financing agreement in the summer for the first phase.

 TransPod said it hopes to start work on the first $380-million-plus phase of the project in 2023, which will involve initial buildout of 2 miles of the eventual 186-mile hyperloop between Edmonton and Calgary, Gendron said, with funding also backing remaining testing and research.

 TransPod’s budding proposal calls for aircraft-like, magnetically-levitated vehicles moving at more than 620 miles per hour through an above-ground vacuum-sealed tube atop concrete posts.
 The vehicles would carry a mix of passengers and cargo, reducing the trip between Edmonton and Calgary, which now takes several hours by car or truck, to 30 minutes.

 The total cost of the project could hit $7.2 billion, with construction of the main hyperloop section under way between 2025 and 2030, Gendron said.

 The project does not plan to seek public money, but Gendron said it is interested in potential funding from the quasi-public Canada Infrastructure Bank, launched a few years ago to use billions in federal seed money to raise tens and even hundreds of billions in private investment dollars for public infrastructure projects.

-TransPod's financing efforts is focused on pension funds, sovereign wealth funds and other investors who have become major players over the past few decades in major public infrastructure project finance.
+TransPod's financing effort is focused on pension funds, sovereign wealth funds and other investors who have become major players over the past few decades in public infrastructure project finance.